 The London-based Marsyas Trio, formed in 2009 by graduates of the Royal Academy of Music, is dedicated to music for flute, cello & piano from the Classical era to the present day.
 Aiming to inspire a generation of new works for this genre, they are uncovering lesser known repertoire and are proactive in commissioning new music.
-Flautist Helen Vidovich and cellist Valerie Welbanks are pleased to welcome Australian pianist Zubin Kanga to the group.
+Flautist Helen Vidovich and cellist Valerie Welbanks are pleased to welcome Australian pianist Zubin Kanga to the ensemble.
 They are looking forward to exciting and varied performances scheduled throughout 2017-18.

 With pianist Fei Ren (founding member, 2009-2016), the Marsyas Trio has performed throughout the UK, Europe and Asia, their most recent performances at the Holywell Music Room, Llandeilo and Ludlow Festivals, and St James’s Piccadilly (Orpheus Foundation).
 In 2015 the Marsyas Trio’s debut CD, A Triple Portrait, was released by Meridian Records, featuring a newly commissioned work and other chamber music by Russian émigré composer Elena Firsova.
 The disc, marking Firsova’s 25-year musical contribution to the UK, received reviews internationally including Cambridge Music Journal Tempo, The Strad, and Australia’s Limelight magazine.